 The node that participates in the consensus algorithm, gathering transactions, forming and validating blocks is called the Twig Node.
 The node that participates in the CBFT consensus algorithm speeding up its operation is called the Stem Node.
-The function of the Stem Node is solely auxiliary: the system can function without it, but a different consensus algorithm will be used in that case (see the Consensus section for more information).
+The function of the Stem Node is solely auxiliary: the system can function without it, but a different consensus algorithm will be used in that case.
 Anyone can host a Twig Node for a shard by filing an application and passing the selection process (see the Technical White Paper for more information).
 The Stem Node is maintained by the creator of the shard if necessary, for its operation, to use the quick and efficient CBFT consensus algorithm.
 If the data processing speed requirements are not as important, a shard can function independently, using PoET without a Stem Node.

 See the diagram

 The first approach is simply using the structure of blockchain shards that store key-value records that define the functionality of the service under defined rules.
 Typical examples of this implementation are DNS services, routing, validating centers.
 The second approach is more comprehensive, and it offers more resource-intensive services.
 Their operation requires computations that will define the contents of the blockchain (smart contracts), otherwise the blockchain will only carry out administrative functions when the output data is not intended to be stored on blockchain (rendering, scientific research, dApps).
 In both cases each shard must provide its API description upon its introduction to the system.